ianlai/ad-banner/README.md

 - Separate index.html(user) and admin.html(ad-provider)
 - Refactor: separate server.js, apiHandler.js, dbHandler.js
 - Test code with Jasmine (api)
+- Separate the endpoints to be two groups: HTML and APIs

 **2018.04.20**
 - Add a POST route to a new add